RamunasSavanevskis/castep-docs-clone/docs/tutorials/Phonons/Phonons_Vibrational_Spectra.md

 A key point to make is that, as specified in the `cell` file, we are using the norm-conserving pseudopotentials (`NCP`) library - this is essential to allow the use the `DFPT` method, which allows calculations outside the cell without using a supercell - something that must be done for proper phonon calculations in a crystalline system.

-Choose the k-point set to use – remove any block KPOINT_LIST and replace with the line

-* kpoint_mp_grid 7 7 4*
+The line

+`phonon_kpoint_mp_grid 1 1 1`

-and one to specify a gamma-point *phonon* wavevector
+is used to specify the gamma-point phonon wavevector.

-* phonon_kpoint_mp_grid 1 1 1*

-Test your configuration using

-* castep.mpi –dryrun h-BN*

-Congratulations.
-You have set up the .cell file by hand.
-There is also a *.param* file “h-BN.param” provided containing the setup to specify the phonon run.

-Once you have in place the \<seed\>.cell and \<seed\>.param files you are ready to submit the CASTEP job.
-This is done using our general
-script:

-> *castepsub -n 16 h-BN*
+Once the files are set up, run Castep

+!!! note
+    Phonon calculations can take a while, so it is recommended to use multiple cores if possible

 which requests a 16-processor parallel run.
 Use the “qstat” command to monitor the progress of your calculation.
 When it has finished, you can